 - Children joining in Year 7, 8 or 9 will be allocated the secondary school which is partnered with the primary school of their catchment area.
 Information about catchment areas can be found at www.gov.gg/catchmentareas

 - Children moving to Guernsey who will join either in Year 9 after May half term or in Years 10 or 11 will be allocated a place at the most appropriate school based on their current school's curriculum and their chosen examination subject options; this being determined by an experienced Education Officer.

 - Special Educational Needs

-- Where children have, or may have, identified special educational needs, Education Services will consider any previous assessments undertaken or statements to inform placement decisions.
+- Where children have, or may have, identified special educational needs, the Education Office will consider any previous assessments undertaken or statements to inform placement decisions.

 - Out of Year Group Requests

-- Children are not usually placed out of year group for their age unless Education Services believes that it would be detrimental to the child's education not to do so.
-Please refer to Education Services' Out Of Year Group Policy
+- Children are not usually placed out of year group for their age unless the Education Office believes that it would be detrimental to the child's education not to do so.
+Please refer to the Education Office's Out Of Year Group Policy

 - If it is known that a child will be leaving school before he/she reaches the age of 16, parents/carers should advise the child's school in writing of this as soon as possible.
 This enables improved planning for his/her place to be reallocated to another child.